 prefuse | interactive information visualization toolkit Visual Thinking Evolution A mind map is a diagram used to represent words, ideas, tasks, or other items linked to and arranged around a central key word or idea.
 Especially in British English, the terms spidergram and spidergraph are more common,[1] but they can cause confusion with the term spider diagram used in mathematics and logic.
 Mind maps are used to generate, visualize, structure, and classify ideas, and as an aid to studying and organizing information, solving problems, making decisions, and writing.
 The elements of a given mind map are arranged intuitively according to the importance of the concepts, and are classified into groupings, branches, or areas, with the goal of representing semantic or other connections between portions of information.
 By presenting ideas in a radial, graphical, non-linear manner, mind maps encourage a brainstorming approach to planning and organizational tasks.
 The mind map can be contrasted with the similar idea of concept mapping.
 Reference: wikipedia

-Mind42.com - Collaborative mind mapping in your browser Official Mind Mapping software by Tony Buzan Mind Mapping Software – Productivity, Planning, Learning, Communication List of concept- and mind-mapping software Concept-mapping and mind-mapping software are used to create diagrams of relationships between concepts, ideas or other pieces of information.
-It has been suggested that the mind mapping technique can improve learning/study efficiency up to 15% over conventional note taking.[1]
-There are a number of software packages and websites that allow the creation of, or otherwise support mind maps.
+Mind42.com - Collaborative mind mapping in your browser Official Mind Mapping software by Tony Buzan Mind Mapping Software – Productivity, Planning, Learning, Communication List of concept- and mind-mapping software From Wikipedia, the free encyclopedia Concept mapping and mind mapping software is used to create diagrams of relationships between concepts, ideas, or other pieces of information.
+It has been suggested that the mind mapping technique can improve learning and study efficiency up to 15% over conventional note-taking.[1]
+Many software packages and websites allow creating or otherwise supporting mind maps.
 File format[edit] Using a standard file format allows interchange of files between various programs.
-Free Software[edit] The following tools are free as defined by the Free Software Foundation.
-Freeware[edit] The following is a list of notable concept mapping and mind mapping applications which are freeware (they are available at no cost).
-Paid software[edit] The table below lists pieces of paid commercial software that allow the creation of mind maps and concept maps.
-See also[edit] References[edit] External links[edit]
+Free and open-source[edit] The following tools comply with the Free Software Foundation's (FSF) definition of free software.
+Freeware[edit] The following is a list of notable concept mapping and mind mapping applications which are freeware and available at no cost.
+Proprietary software[edit] The table below lists pieces of proprietary commercial software that allow creating mind and concept maps.
+See also[edit] References[edit]

 MindRaider - Personal Notebook and Outliner